AngelSam-John/CurrencyCloudQAChallenge/README.md

 3. Maven as the build tool
 4. IntelliJ as the preferred IDE for writing java code.

+I have chosen RestAssured as the tool to validate API's as it is open source test framework and it can be written in java.
+Programming language I am familiar with along with Junit as the test framework.

+Also, I have used BDD approach with cucumber - as it helps in understanding the test steps easy for non technical people as it is written in simple English language.

+Allure report is used for reporting as it gives clear insights on request responses and it is completely open source.

 ## Getting Started.
 Required softwares.

 1. Install JDK 7 or above